jessicaxu0605/taskmate/README.md

 ## Note:
-This is a WIP Project.
-Although core functionality has been implemented, there are some bugs to be worked out and additional features which will be developed soon.
+This project is under continuing development.
+Although core functionality has been implemented, there are additional features which will be developed soon.
 These include:
-* Ensuring consistency between the database in UTC and the user's local time zone
 * Customization of Task properties by Calendar, and colour-coding of Tasks by property
 * Allow sharing of Calendars between users
-* Optimizing requests to API